 Should I have a business name?
-I’m stumbling and struggling on how to come up with a name.
+I’m stumbling and struggling with how to come up with a name.

 While this question is a condensed version of questions from readers, it represents a fairly frequent issue.
 It also highlights concerns that are relevant to the Niche Marketing theme for the upcoming Professional Development Seminar at the Seattle SNAG Conference.